Thin Mint Truffles are a 3 ingredient dessert that you won’t be able to resist!

 I very rarely have actual conversations on the phone.

+Like…with my voice.
 Because if at all possible, I text.

+I text my pastor.
+I text my nail lady.
 I text my son’s karate teacher.

 weren’t fine with it, I would just pretend I didn’t get it and I would continue to communicate with them via text message.

 What is there for me to offer to a conversation?
 That I’m disgusted with Alex from the Dr. Phil Family?